 The validity of your POA depends largely on the signing process.
 South Carolina law mandates that you sign this document in the presence of two witnesses.
 These witnesses must be competent adults who have no stake in the POA.

 After you and the witnesses have signed the document, you must have it notarized to authenticate your identity and validate the signatures.
 This step is critical because a notarized POA is a legal requirement for it to be recognized in South Carolina.
+The requirement to notarize power of attorney documents helps prevent fraud and ensures that all parties can rely on the document’s authenticity when it is presented to financial institutions or other entities.

 Step 3: Store the Original POA in a Safe Place